Juan Miró: Biography

 Miró and his partner and brother-in-law Miguel Rivera lead Miró Rivera Architects, an Austin, Texas-based architectural firm they founded in 2000.
 The firm won the 2006 AR Emerging Architecture Award, and works on a variety of projects including institutional, commercial, and residential architecture and urban design.
 One of their most recent projects was the grandstand and facilities at the Circuit of the Americas (COTA)/Formula 1 (F1) racetrack in Austin.
 Miró is a licensed architect in Spain, Texas, New York, and Utah.
 As an active member of the American Institute of Architects (AIA), he has served as a juror for AIA award competitions at national, state, and local levels.
 In 2011 he was elevated to Fellow of the American Institute of Architects.

 Prior to forming Miró Rivera Architects, Miró worked in Spain with his architect father Antonio Miró on a wide range of projects.
 Both Mirós collaborated with and were influenced by the work of other Spanish architects, including Félix Candela, Emili Donato, and Fernando Higueras.
 Juan also worked at Gwathmey Siegel and Associates in New York City from 1991 to 1996.

-Juan Miró lives with his family in Austin.